rakhimov/scram/README.rst

 *SCRAM* : "Simplified Command-line Risk Analysis Multi-tool"

-This project attempts to build a simple command line tool for probabilistic risk analysis. *SCRAM* is currently capable to perform static fault tree analysis, probability calculations with importance analysis, and uncertainty analysis using Monte Carlo simulations.
+This project aims to build a simple command line tool for probabilistic risk analysis. *SCRAM* is currently capable of performing static fault tree analysis, probability calculations with importance analysis, and uncertainty analysis using Monte Carlo simulations.
 This tool can handle non-coherent fault trees, containing NOT logic.